Understanding the F03.90 ICD-10 Code

 Accurate documentation is vital for compliance with regulations and to ensure appropriate billing practices.

-Example Therapy Progress Note
+Example of a Therapy Progress Note

 Here’s an example of a therapy progress note for a client with F03.90:

 Date: [Date] Client ID: [Client ID] Diagnosis: F03.90 - Unspecified dementia without behavioral disturbance Session Focus: Discussed recent memory lapses and coping strategies.
 Interventions: Cognitive exercises introduced, caregiver support discussed.
 Progress: Client demonstrated improved engagement in activities.
-Plan: Continue cognitive exercises and evaluate progress in next session.
+Plan: Continue cognitive exercises and evaluate progress in the next session.

 Treatment Planning Considerations